Definition of Flask in Python

 We can see how the output will look like (in the example).
 Now it is time for us to talk about what flask does in the piece of code mentioned and understanding the working of Flask.
 Flask at first maps the HTTP request we execute with the API link to the python function.
 During mapping, it will look for the URL using the annotation app. route, which for example will be “/” in our example code.
 When the mapping happens, it will also take care of the method that is getting mapped.
 The method available in API is GET or POST.
 In this example, the method is GET.
 Now the URL path is mapped to the function baseFunc in the example.
 When we enter flask server details along with/in a web browser, flask will run the set of codes inside the function to which the URL is mapped, which in this case is baseFunc, and return the output in the page to be displayed.
 This method of mapping URLs with the function is known as routing.

 The method used here is GET, which means that the data will be sent from an application to the user.
 Like the one in the example where the return statement in the application is showed on the website.
 The other available method is POST, where it is about getting data from the user.
-Using different app routes one can build multiple APIs thus helping in building a website in accordance to the requirements!
+Using different app routes one can build multiple APIs thus helping in building a website in accordance with the requirements!

 Advantages and disadvantages